GerHobbelt/pforth/doc/words.md

 ## C interop

 - INCLUDE-CLIB ( c-addr u -- )
-    - Will load compled binding file
+    - Will load compiled binding file
     - You probably won't need to use this

 - C-LIBRARY-NAME ( c-addr u -- )